AppleGamer22/applegamer22.github.io/content/posts/congo.md

 description: My attempt at the XOR cipher question from the 2021 ångstromCTF
 tags: [hugo, congo, yaml, markdown, tex, html, css, javascript, typesetting, fonts]
 ---
+This document summarises how I set-up this website's layout, fonts and typesetting.
+As a result, I highly recommend the [Congo](https://github.com/jpanther/congo) theme for the [Hugo](http://gohugo.io) static site generator due to its layout, styling and extensibility.

 # Additions to Congo
 I added some features because I'm not pleased with how [Hugo's Shortcode syntax](https://gohugo.io/content-management/shortcodes/) prevents some content from being rendered correctly on external Markdown platforms such as [GitHub](https://github.com) and [GitLab](https://gitlab.com).